 Like many, I’ve been watching on with despair at the impact of coronavirus on the charity sector.
 One of the things we’re doing to help in our own small way is to run a series of free live Q&As to give small charities advice on how to deal with the crisis.
-We’ve got two more scheduled with the Small Charities Coalition over the next two weeks, and I’ll be very happy to set up more if people find them helpful.

 I really don’t want to trivialise what is an incredibly tough time for many.
 The current crisis is likely to have a huge long-term financial impact.
 Many charities are facing closure or being tested like never before.
 At a time when there was already nowhere near enough funding to go around, this is one more straw added to the camel’s back.
 And as Emily Maitlis brilliantly said, coronavirus will disproportionately impact the poorest and most vulnerable people in our society.
 It’s no exaggeration to say that I worry about these things every day.